A Tour of Website Monitoring Tools

 - Sentry, while Sentry is well known for its error tracking product, they recently released performance monitoring features which pair well with the rest of their offering.
 I've been testing it for a few months now and I like what I see.

 - Elastic APM, from the guys behind Elasticsearch and Kibana, it's a popular open source stack for logs and metrics which includes an APM product.

 - New Relic, their APM is one of the most popular out there and integrates well with the rest of their stack.

-While some teams do just fine using marketing analytics software - such as Google Analytics - it's not enough to get a complete picture over your application's usage, performance, and uptime.
+Marketing analytics software - such as Google Analytics - is not enough to get a complete picture over your application's usage, performance, and uptime.
 Most teams rely on a combination of monitoring tools to deliver a great experience to their end users.